 I took a sip of lime and soda.
 “Even Magnus’ hangover cure isn’t touching the sides, and I didn’t even feel that drunk last night.”

 “It’s the shots,” said Silas.
 “They come back to bite you on the arse in the morning.”

 “Because I don’t have the alcohol tolerance of a squirrel.”
 He grinned.
 “And after that first shot, I stuck to pints.”

 “Very sensible.
 I bet nobody caught you out today.”

 “April fool’s day.
 The twins had me convinced Eden was pregnant with quads.
 They had a scan picture and everything.
 I was halfway down the stairs before I realised what day it was.”

 Silas laughed.
 “Cedar got me once.
-Told me there was a six-legged horse in the stairwell.
+Told me there was a eight-legged horse in the stairwell.
 It was just after I found out about what Uriel really was so it didn’t seem that much of a stretch.
 That’s my excuse and I’m sticking to it.”